-You have a small window where you can avoid credit score damage.
+There’s a small window where you can avoid credit score damage if you miss a credit card payment.

 I don’t know how much it will help, but you do have a small window where you can make the payment and avoid credit damage.
 Credit card companies will not report a payment as missed until it is 30 days past due.
 This means you have a few weeks to make the payment before the creditor will report it.